Foxtrot (album): Critical reception

+Initial reception for this album was mixed.
+Robert Christgau gave the album a "C".
 In his review for Sounds magazine, Jerry Gilbert thought Genesis "almost achieved the perfect album".
 At times he noticed "the overall sound does lack the required vitality" and moments where the band "are trying just that little bit too hard", but such moments "are sporadic", and considered it more interesting than Trespass and Nursery Cryme.
 Welch thought Foxtrot was "a milestone in the group's career", "an important point of development in British group music", and that the band had reached "a creative peak".
 A short critical review from Rich Aregood in the Philadelphia Daily News read: "Genesis still has trouble putting songs together, but they play and sing beautifully."

-Retrospective reviews of the album have been largely positive.
+Retrospective reviews of the album have been more positive.
 Stephen Thomas Erlewine said Foxtrot was "the first time that Genesis attacked like a rock band".
 François Couture, on AllMusic, described "Supper's Ready" as the band's "undisputed masterpiece".
-BBC Music gave a mixed review, liking the production but feeling the lyrics had dated.
+BBC Music gave a favourable review, liking the production but feeling the lyrics had dated.
+The Rolling Stone Record Guide gave the album three stars (out of five) in its 1979 first edition, then dropped it in its 2nd edition in 1983 when the album went out of issue.